 Now I’m betting that the words “high fantasy” leave 99% of you thinking of your favorite high fantasy novelists, along with your favorite books and/or series.
 That’s understandable.
 High fantasy tends to lend itself to the longer form.
 Walk into the fantasy/science fiction section of your local bookstore and you’ll find quite a number of high fantasy books into the third or fourth (or tenth) book of the series.
 There’s nothing wrong with such formats.
 I’ve enjoyed more than my share of these sorts of series.
 But for this first entry, I’d like to throw everyone a bit of a curve ball by discussing high fantasy in the shorter form.

-- The Great Stephen King Reread Final Analysis 20 mins ago on
+- Evil and Riddles: The Grey King 5 mins ago on